 Also potentially eligible for survivor benefits are:

 - Minor and disabled children.
-They can collect 75 percent of a late parent’s benefit.
+Nearly 2 million offspring of deceased workers were receiving survivor benefits as of September 2022.
+Qualifying children can collect 75 percent of a late parent’s benefit.
 To be eligible for survivor benefits the child must be under 18 (or up to 19 and 2 months if they are still in high school full time) or have a disability dating from before they turned 22.
 Stepchildren and grandchildren may also qualify.
 In all cases, children must be unmarried to collect survivor benefits.

 - Parents.
 Survivor benefits can go to parents age 62 or older who were financially dependent on a son or daughter who dies.
 The amount is 82.5 percent of the deceased’s benefit for one parent, 75 percent each for two.